mapzen/documentation/docs/index.md

 3. View a graph of your recent usage for a certain period of time, such as the past day or month.

 You also receive [HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) in the header for the server's response to your query.

+If you exceed rate limits, you will typically see errors for 403 Forbidden and 429 Too Many Requests.

+Mapzen uses server caching to deliver commonly requested content as quickly as possible.
+Queries that are served from a cache do not count toward your rate limits.
+For example, you might encounter results from the cache when you browse a map with vector tiles in a popular extent or repeatedly perform an identical geocoding search.

 ### Mapping products